Executive Job Search Strategy for Senior Leaders & C-Suite

 • Generating multiple parallel conversations

-• Allowing executives to control positioning and timing
+• Allowing leaders to control positioning and timing

-Recruiters become one input among many — not the foundation of the search.
+In this model, recruiters become one input among many—not the foundation of the search.

 Who an Executive Job Search Strategy Is Best For